hbaddad9-star/The-Peak-Shop/README.md

 ## 📱 App Overview

-**The Peak Shop** is a Flutter-based mobile application for an official Gymshark sportswear retailer based in Jordan.
-The app allows users to browse authentic Gymshark products, filter by category, search for items, and place orders directly via WhatsApp.
+**The Peak Shop**is a Flutter-based mobile shopping application for sportswear products inspired by modern athletic brands.
+The app allows users to browse products, filter by category, search for items, add items to the cart, and place orders directly via WhatsApp.

 ---